 WILLIAM D. FORD DIRECT FEDERAL LOAN - A Direct Loan is a low-interest loan made to the student by the U.S. Department of Education to help with educational expenses.
-The interest rate for subsidized Direct loans for undergraduate borrowers is a fixed rate for loans disbursed July 1, 2011-June 30, 2012 and after of 3.4%.
-The interest rate is a fixed rate of 6.8% for unsubsidized Direct loans disbursed on or after July 1, 2006.
+The interest rate for subsidized Direct loans for undergraduate borrowers is a fixed rate for loans disbursed from July 1, 2013 and after will be based on the 10-year Treasury bill plus a percentage add-on of 2.05% with a cap of 8.25%.
 The maximum amount an undergraduate student may borrow under this program is \$3,500 for the first year in the program of study and \$4,500 for the second year in the program of study.
 A dependent undergraduate can borrow up to an additional \$2,000 unsubsidized Direct Loan per year.
-An independent undergraduate can borrow up to an additional \$4000 unsubsidized Direct Loan.
-Direct Loans are available to students who maintain at least half-time enrollment (six hours).
+An independent undergraduate can borrow up to an additional \$6,000 unsubsidized Direct Loan.
+Direct Loans are available to students who maintain at least halftime enrollment (six hours).
 For eligible students the application process consists of several steps and requires the student to sign a promissory note.
 An entrance counseling session is required for all borrowers prior to the first loan disbursement.
 A student must begin repaying the loan six months after graduating, leaving school, or dropping below at least half-time enrollment.
 Two types of Federal Direct Loans are available: Subsidized Federal Direct Loans and Unsubsidized Federal Direct Loans.
 The combination of Subsidized and Unsubsidized Federal Direct Loans for a borrower may not exceed the annual loan limits for the Federal Direct Loan program.
 A borrower's subsidized loan is determined by calculating the difference between the borrower's financial need and the amount of estimated financial assistance (such as scholarships, grants, work, other loans).
 A borrower's unsubsidized loan amount is determined by calculating the difference between the borrower's cost of attendance for the period of enrollment for which the loan is intended and the amount of estimated financial assistance.
 A borrower must pay certain loan fees which are deducted proportionately from each loan disbursement.

 DIRECT PLUS LOAN - The Direct PLUS Loan Program is not based on need.
 PLUS loans are for the parents of dependent students;.
 These loans provide additional funds for educational expenses.
-The interest rate for these loans is a fixed interest rate of 7.9%.
+The interest rate for these loans disbursed after July 1, 2013 will be based on the 10-year Treasury bill plus a percentage add-on of 4.6% with a cap of 10.5%.
 Direct PLUS Loans are made by the U.S. Department of Education.
 Direct PLUS enables parents to borrow up to the difference between the student's cost of attendance and the amount of estimated financial assistance.
 A borrower must pay certain loan fees which are deducted proportionately from each loan disbursement.
 For the Direct PLUS loan, loan fees are generally 4% of the loan amount.
 A separate application is required to apply for the Direct PLUS loan.
 Generally repayment of the Direct PLUS loan begins within 60 days of the disbursement of the loan.